corybrunson/ggalluvial/paper/paper.md

 Most recently, @Rosvall2010 proposed "alluvial diagrams" to visualize changes in cluster membership among cases over successive cross-sections, with cases (or cohorts) encoded as ribbons intersecting stacked bar plots at each time point.
 These diagrams have since been used to represent a wide range of discrete-valued data, over repeated measures or multiple dimensions (with bar plots at each categorical variable axis, arranged as in parallel sets plots).

-Several R packages, including **ggplot2** extensions, have been developed to generate these types of data visualizations.
+Several R packages, including ggplot2 extensions, have been developed to generate these types of data visualizations.
 Here are the most relevant for this discussion:

-- **alluvial** for alluvial diagrams in base R [@Bojanowski2016]
+- alluvial for alluvial diagrams in base R [@Bojanowski2016]
-- **ggforce** for parallel sets plots in **ggplot2** [@Pedersen2019]
+- ggforce for parallel sets plots in ggplot2 [@Pedersen2019]
-- **ggparallel** and **ggpcp** for parallel sets, hammock, and common angle plots in **ggplot2** [@Hofmann2013;@Ge2019]
+- ggparallel and ggpcp for parallel sets, hammock, and common angle plots in ggplot2 [@Hofmann2013;@Ge2019]
-- **ggalluvial** for alluvial diagrams in **ggplot2** [@Brunson2019]
+- ggalluvial for alluvial diagrams in ggplot2 [@Brunson2019]

 While Sankey diagrams, parallel sets plots, and alluvial diagrams have accrued their own characteristic use cases, the terms are often used interchangeably, and there is currently no consensus on what features, if any, are distinctive to each type.
 Moreover, these visualization techniques in practice vary widely in their flexibility or rigidity---some rely on non-deterministic layout algorithms and can even be interactively manipulated, others are wholly determined by the data; most give the user limited control through parameter settings.

-The diagrams produced by **ggalluvial** are statistical graphics in the sense that they communicate statistical information using graphical methods [@Friendly2005] and, more narrowly, are uniquely determined from data by a fixed set of plotting rules [@Wilkinson2005].
+The diagrams produced by ggalluvial are statistical graphics in the sense that they communicate statistical information using graphical methods [@Friendly2005] and, more narrowly, are uniquely determined from data by a fixed set of plotting rules [@Wilkinson2005].
 The package adopts for them the less common term _alluvial plot_.[^plots]
-These plots are distinct from Sankey diagrams (they do not necessarily represent flow) and constitute a subtype of parallel sets plots distinguished by two features: a strict order on the stacked elements at each axis, including both the values of the discrete variables and the ribbons connecting cases or cohorts between them; and a meaningful positional dimension along which these elements are stacked, which precludes inserting gaps between them (as is typical of most alluvial diagrams and of Sankey diagrams of a more limited type), features shared by **ggparallel**.
-The plot elements (strata, either alluvia or flows, and optionally lodes or others as discussed above) are rendered a separate layers, following the `+` syntax of **ggplot2**, a feature shared by **ggpcp**.
+These plots are distinct from Sankey diagrams (they do not necessarily represent flow) and constitute a subtype of parallel sets plots distinguished by two features: a strict order on the stacked elements at each axis, including both the values of the discrete variables and the ribbons connecting cases or cohorts between them; and a meaningful positional dimension along which these elements are stacked, which precludes inserting gaps between them (as is typical of most alluvial diagrams and of Sankey diagrams of a more limited type), features shared by ggparallel.
+The plot elements (strata, either alluvia or flows, and optionally lodes or others as discussed above) are rendered a separate layers, following the `+` syntax of ggplot2, a feature shared by ggpcp.

 [^plots]: This has the unfortunate side effect of conflating search results from the geology literature.

 ## Applications

-**ggalluvial** has seen widespread use in research and scholarship.
+ggalluvial has seen widespread use in research and scholarship.
 While many of these uses would be served equally well by other parallel sets plots or Sankey diagrams, i showcase here three settings to which alluvial plots seem exceptionally well-suited: repeated ordinal measures data, incomplete longitudinal data, and signed categorical data.
 To be sure, this is a subjective assessment that may be refuted by visualization effectiveness research.